axibase/atsd/rule-engine/notifications/azure-sb-message.md

 ## Overview

-The following example demonstrates how to send a message to an [Azure Service Bus](https://azure.microsoft.com/en-us/services/service-bus) queue using a [`AZURE SB`](azure-sb.md) web notification.
+The following example demonstrates how to send a message to an [Azure Service Bus](https://azure.microsoft.com/en-us/services/service-bus) queue using a [`AZURE SB`](azure-sb.md) webhook.

 The example invokes the [Azure Service Bus API](https://docs.microsoft.com/en-us/rest/api/servicebus/send-message-to-queue) `Send Message` action.

 ## Configuration

-Create a new `AZURE SB` web notification or import the [template](./resources/azure-sb-message-notification.xml) used in this example.
-To import the XML template file, open the **Alerts > Web Notifications** page, select **Import** in the split button located below the table and follow the prompts.
+Create a new `AZURE SB` webhook or import the [template](./resources/azure-sb-message-notification.xml) used in this example.
+To import the XML template file, open the **Alerts > Outgoing Webhooks** page, select **Import** in the split button located below the table and follow the prompts.

-To create a new notification, open the **Alerts > Web Notifications** page and click **Create**.
+To create a new notification, open the **Alerts > Outgoing Webhooks** page and click **Create**.

 ### Parameters